encode/django-rest-framework/docs/api-guide/fields.md

 When serializing the instance, default will be used if the object attribute or dictionary key is not present in the instance.

 Note that setting a `default` value implies that the field is not required.
 Including both the `default` and `required` keyword arguments is invalid and will raise an error.

+### set_default_if_partial

+The `default` is not applied during partial update operations, unless `set_default_if_partial` is set to True.
+If set to True, the partial update will include the default value.
+Otherwise, partial updates will only apply to fields provided in the incoming data.

+Note: This parameter is particularly useful for HiddenInput's with default values.

 ### `allow_null`